 When the bundle EAS information is provided, then;

 - If EAS bundle identifier was provided, the EES identifies all or part of the EAS(s) associated with the same EAS bundle identifier.
+If the partial coordinated EAS discovery list is provided, the EES identifies part of the bundle EAS(s) in the list.

 - If a list of EASIDs is provided, the EES identifies the EASs which are all or part of the EAS bundle.
+If the partial coordinated EAS discovery list is provided, the EES identifies part of the bundle EAS(s) in the list.

 If the EEC indicates that service continuity support is required, the EES shall take the indication which ACR scenarios are supported by the AC and the EEC and which of these are preferred by the AC into consideration.